UWPCE-PythonCert/PythonCertDevel/source/modules/Git.rst

 With git, you work with *local* repositories and the *remotes* that they are connected to.

 Git uses shortcuts to address *remotes*.
-Cloned repositories get an *origin* shortcut for free:
+When you *clone* a repository from its remote location to your local machine, you get an *origin* shortcut for free:

 .. code-block:: bash